hevji/tapsync/README.md

-# Keyboard Overlay for Low-End PCs
+# Overkeys, a Keyboard Overlay for Low-End PCs

 A lightweight Python keyboard overlay application designed for low-end PCs.
 It visually displays key presses on your screen in real-time without consuming significant system resources.
 Perfect for streamers, content creators, or anyone who wants an on-screen representation of keyboard input.